freac212/shrimp-bot/readme.md

   ![GPS Cluster example from ComputerCraft wiki](docs/images/gpsHostsLayout.png)

   After you have setup the cluster, on each computer you'll have to edit the startup script.
-On each host computer,
+So, for each host computer you must:
   1. edit startup.lua
   2. paste ```shell.run "gps host <x coordinate> <y coordinate> <z coordinate>"``` and replace the X Y Z coordinates with the **_Exact_** coordinate of the computer you're editing the startup file.
     ```Ex: shell.run "gps host 140 77 -1386"```